KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    +--------------------+------------------------------------------------------------------------------+

 Text widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 By clicking on the **Text Widget** icon you can add text to your dashboard.
 As shown below, the widget editor opens showing the two sections
 formerly introduced.
+Using the *Data* section it is possible to associate dataset values to the text and read it real time at each execution.
+You can drag a single column into the *Selected Columns* area or just all of them by using the arrow next to the *Add Column* button.

 .. figure:: media/image009.png

+ For each

    Text Widget Data Editor

 .. figure:: media/image010.png

    Text Widget Settings Editor

-Using the *Data* section it is possible to associate dataset values to the text and read it real time at each execution.
 Select the *Editor* property and type in the desired text.
 Select the *[] placeholder* menu item to find the dataset column(s) previously selected as shown in the below image.

 .. figure:: media/image011.png

-  Inserting a dtaset column in the text editor
+  Inserting a dataset column in the text editor

 Image widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~